Part of Nova Aurora, clarity tools for people the legal system was never designed for. $19.99 launch · $29.99 regular · one retainer · this site only

 We review it clause by clause

-Every agreement is checked across 18 categories, then scored with Red, Yellow, Green, and Gray flags based on clarity, consumer risk, and common ethics-rule issues.
+Every agreement is checked across 18 categories, then scored with Red, Yellow, Green, and Gray flags based on clarity, client risk, and common ethics-rule issues.

 03